We explore the benefits of vitamin D, what happens if you're deficient, how to get vitamin D from your diet and what supplements are available.

 Vitamin D is best known for its essential role in the absorption of calcium to maintain strong bones and teeth, but it has many other important actions, including supporting immunity.
 Vitamin D:

 Although you can make vitamin D in your skin on exposure to sunlight, this is usually insufficient to meet your needs.
-In fact, you can only make vitamin D when the UV index is greater than 3 - as a rule of thumb, if your shadow is taller than you are, you're not producing enough vitamin D.
+In fact, you can only make vitamin D when the UV index is greater than 3 – as a rule, if your shadow is taller than you are, you're not producing enough vitamin D.

 As a result, vitamin D deficiency becomes common during autumn and winter for people living in northern latitudes such as the UK.
 Even when the sun is shining, many people also fail to make enough vitamin D because they, sensibly, avoid the sun, cover up or use high-SPF sunscreens.
 This problem is compounded during times of social distancing, as more of us stay inside for the majority of the day.

 Because of this, it's important to get vitamin D from your diet.
 Vitamin D can be found in useful amounts in:

 This can make it difficult for those following certain dietary regimes (particularly vegetarians and vegans) to get enough, or even those without particular dietary requirements during the colder months.

 For this reason, the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10µg) of vitamin D from October to March.

 Vitamin D3 10µg